kubernetes/website/content/en/docs/setup/on-premises-metal/krib.md

 Review [Digital Rebar documentation](https://https://provision.readthedocs.io/en/tip/README.html) for details about installing the platform.

-The Digital Rebar Provision Golang binary should be installed on a Linux-like system with 16 GB of RAM or larger (Packet.net Tiny and Rasberry Pi are also acceptable).
+The Digital Rebar Provision Golang binary is installed on a Linux-like system with 16 Gb of RAM or larger (Packet.net Tiny and Rasberry Pi are also acceptable).

 ### (1/5) Discover servers

 Following the [Digital Rebar installation](https://provision.readthedocs.io/en/tip/doc/quickstart.html), allow one or more servers to boot through the _Sledgehammer_ discovery process to register with the API.
 This will automatically install the Digital Rebar runner and to allow for next steps.

 ### (2/5) Install KRIB Content and Certificate Plugin

 Upload the KRIB Content bundle (or build from [source](https://github.com/digitalrebar/provision-content/tree/master/krib)) and the Cert Plugin for your DRP platform (e.g.: [amd64 Linux v2.4.0](https://s3-us-west-2.amazonaws.com/rebar-catalog/certs/v2.4.0-0-02301d35f9f664d6c81d904c92a9c81d3fd41d2c/amd64/linux/certs)).
 Both are freely available via the [RackN UX](https://portal.rackn.io).

 ### (3/5) Start your cluster deployment